inakode/trading-assistant-bot/README.md

 # tg buy & bridge bot

- telegram bot to buy sell and bridge and create charts for crypto assets. also aiming to give market insight and analysis.
+ telegram bot to buy, sell, bridge and create charts for crypto assets. also aiming to give market insight and analysis.

 STEPS: